MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-teams-troubleshooting.md

 Some browsers, such as the new Microsoft Edge, allow you to choose which device camera to use when your device supports multiple cameras.

-## Teams displays mixed languages for my cards and card details
+## <a name="teams-displays-mixed-languages-for-my-cards-and-card-details"></a>Teams displays mixed languages for my cards and card details

 For cards and card details to display consistently in the same language in Teams, the language of your Teams client and the language you use in [!INCLUDE [prod_short](includes/prod_short.md)] Web client must match.